Giancarlo Stanton Player Props: Yankees vs. Phillies

-On Monday, Giancarlo Stanton (coming off going 1-for-3 with a home run and two RBI) and the New York Yankees face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+On Tuesday, Giancarlo Stanton (on the back of going 0-for-4 with an RBI) and the New York Yankees play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
 First pitch is at 7:05 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Giants.
+In his previous game he had a hitless performance (0-for-4 with an RBI) against the Phillies.

 Giancarlo Stanton Game Info & Props vs. the Phillies